-- Target Training – all our sharks, stingrays and turtles are trained to respond to a target when feeding.
+- Target Training – we use target training on many sharks, stingrays and turtles when feeding.
 This training is continually reinforced to promote both a natural feeding response and to ensure the safety of our divers when in the water – this is particularly important with our Sawfish.
 By feeding them from above with a pole, we allow them to use their rostrum to swipe at their food, stunning them before feeding.

 - Lighting – by mimicking natural lighting cycles – dawn, day, dusk and night – along with lunar cycles, we are able to provide the essential triggers for penguin moulting, coral spawning and courtship behaviours.

 - Enrichment – this is anything that enhances the wellbeing of an individual or group of animals.
 Correct exhibit theming, temperature fluctuations and feeding methods all contribute to ensure the health of a species, with the exhibition of natural behaviours and breeding cues all signalling that the animals are comfortable within their environment.

 The Deep also employs a specialist vet to oversee the care of our animals.
 On call 24 hours per day, and with the support of a local veterinary practise, he is on hand to undertake regular health checks and assessments as required.

 Our vet has specialist knowledge and experience of providing care for a wide range of creatures, from sharks and stingrays, from fish to frogs and even our creepy crawlies.